Whalepool/Natalia/readme.md

 # Natalia Whalepool Telegram bot

-A simple telegram bot to help with the moderation of the telegram channels
+A simple telegram bot to help with the moderation of the telegram channels utilizing [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)

 ### Features
 - Start / Welcome console with a selection of prebuild simple messages/pages